In public fight with Democrats, Trump says he would be 'proud' to shut down government over border wall

 If Trump and Congress can't agree to a funding bill by December 21, large parts of the federal government will run out of operating authority.
 The Defense Department, however, is funded through the end of next September.

-Trump said it was unlikely that he would strike a deal Tuesday with House Minority Leader Nancy Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y.
+Trump said it was unlikely that he would strike a deal Tuesday with House Minority Leader Pelosi, D-Calif., who is expected to become House Speaker next month, and Senate Minority Leader Schumer, D-N.Y.

 "We may not have an agreement today," he said.
 "We probably won’t."